DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A comprehensive list of known implementations can be found at [](https://dnscrypt.info/implementations).

-# Security considerations
+# Security Considerations

 DNSCrypt does not protect against attacks on DNS infrastructure.

-# Operational considerations
+# Operational Considerations

 Special attention should be paid to the uniqueness of the generated secret keys.